iomesh/docs/docs/cluster-operations/replace-failed-disk.md

         pending_recovers_bytes: 0
     ```

-4. View the disk that needs to be replaced.
-Assume the disk `blockdevice-66312cce9037ae891a099ad83f44d7c9` needs to be replaced.
+4. View the disk that requires replacement.
+In the given example, let's assume that the disk `blockdevice-66312cce9037ae891a099ad83f44d7c9` needs to be replaced.
     ```shell
     kubectl --namespace iomesh-system get bd -o wide
     ```